spaceottercode/kritatoot/README.md

 # KritaToot

-A plugin for Krita 4.x that lets you post your **current** document on a Maston site.
+A plugin for Krita 4.x that lets you post a copy of your **current** document directly on Mastodon.

-Look for the 'Post on Mastodon' menu option under tools.
+Adds **Post on Mastodon** menu option under the tools menu.
 A copy of the current document is always exported and posted.

 > If the current document has never been saved, the exported image defaults to a PNG.